electron/osx-sign/README.md

 ## Test

-As developer certificates are required for `codesign` in OS X, this module may not be tested via online build services.
+As developer certificates are required for `codesign` in OS X, this module is difficult to be tested via online build services.
 If you wish to test out this module, enter:

 ```
 npm test